lowlevel-1989/pokemmo-port/README.md

 # PokeMMO Port for PortMaster

 PokeMMO is a fan-made multiplayer online game that brings together multiple generations of Pokémon in a single MMO experience.
-This port allows you to run the Windows version of PokeMMO using PortMaster-compatible devices.

 ---